-In Section 4.5 we will consider the individual downstream cost items incurred level which should be included in the margin.
+In Section 4.5 we will consider the individual downstream cost items incurred that should be included in the margin.
 However, by way of example, suppose a vertically integrated firm was already providing a customer call centre which was being run efficiently.
 The firm adds another product to its range which uses some resource in the call centre.
 This firm cannot claim that some portion of the call centre is not an avoidable cost as without the additional product it would not need that proportion of its staff and physical resources at the call centre.
 Likewise, if the firm ceased to provide a product that used a proportion of the call centre, those costs could be removed and should thus be considered as incremental or avoidable.

-&lt;sup>32 Indeed, members of BOT have indicated that KPN is unduly allowed to allocate costs to overheads which should properly be allocated to the incremental costs of a service and are thus able to reduce their retail prices unfairly.
+31 Implicit in the calculation of LRAIC is the appropriate size of the increment, which we address in Section 4.2.
+Indeed, members of BOT have indicated that KPN is unduly allowed to allocate costs to overheads which should properly be allocated to the incremental costs of a service and are thus able to reduce their retail prices unfairly.